By PPMAG | May 31, 2017

 -

-Before sending the CFP ask the planning committee to check travel arrangements for the destination city.
+Before sending the CFP ask the Local Arrangements Committee to check travel arrangements for the destination city.
 Bear in mind complicated or lengthy travel may make it difficult to formulate the program on Friday.
 Speakers often don’t want to be scheduled in the last session if their travel plans mean they have to leave early.
 Decide whether to collect speakers’ preference of day/session along with their proposals.

 -

-Establish an email address for the conference program that be used as a point of contact with the Program Co-Chairs and committee at large (Gmail works well for this purpose).
+programme@lists.iassistdata.org will be used as a point of contact with the Program Co-Chairs and committee at large.

 -

-Set up reviewing form and make review assignments to reviewing group in OpenConf.
+Set up a reviewing form and make review assignments to the reviewing group in OpenConf.

 -